 The biggest question is can they live in the same house without killing each other?
 This anime is as funny as it sounds and it’s animation style just adds to this comedy element.
 They pull off a lot of stuff that could not be done nearly as well with the usual anime style and everything meshes together into an overall brilliant anime experience that will have you laughing at every turn.
 It did me at-least.

 (Itai no wa Iya nano de Bougyoryoku ni Kyokufuri Shitai to Omoimasu.)

-This anime was also featured on my list for long name anime, you can read over that here.
+This anime was also featured on my list for long-name anime.
 This anime is about a girl who is playing her first video game.
 It happens to be a revolutionary new game with more hidden features than I can count on one hand.

 It’s completely unrealistic, but that doesn’t effect the comedy at all.
 Being completely new at games everything she does completely defies common sense in video games.
 Everything from putting all of her stat points into defense completely ignoring everything else, to falling asleep in the middle of a monster infested forest, and even literally eating a boss monster because she has no attack.
 Somehow everything she does turns in her favor.

 It’s a very light hearted comedy where the stupidity of the main character and her luck pull together to make you curious about what she’s going to do next.
 And with an anime that has no underlying story (that’s obvious at-least) the only thing keeping you watching to the next episode is the main characters hilarious antics and the excitement of seeing what kind of ridiculous thing she’s going to pull off.